Planning a holiday in Italy in August? While you might be prepared for the heat and the crowds, you probably don’t know about Ferragosto.

 People descend on Italy in August from all over the world.
 And I understand why.
-It’s what holidays are made for; beautiful bodies of water, clear sunny days (a bit too hot really), and it’s tomatoes season.
-But regardless of all those
+It’s what holidays are made for; gorgeous beaches, clear sunny days (a bit too hot really), and it’s tomato season.

 Visiting Italy in August?

-Ideas for a day trip to the beach:
+Ideas for a day trip to the beach at Ferragosto

 - Senigallia: On the Adriatic coast, it’s a pretty small town with nice beaches and great seafood.

 - Ancona: The capital city of the province of Le